-Boy Scout High Adventure trips may start directly from our dock by just paddling away, riding out to a drop point by boat, or flying-off to Canada.
-Others start with Scouts riding to another entry point via van and paddling from there.
+Boy Scout High Adventure trips may start directly from our dock or by riding out to a drop point by towboat.
+Others start by riding to another entry point via van and paddling from there.
 Routes may return back to the starting point or to another pick-up location.
 Many Scouts work their way back to our lakeside base.
-This precludes having to set a pick-up time; rarely a problem, but certainly a consideration on a Scout trip.
+This mean not having to set a pick-up time.

-Most trips involve several portages (moving your gear and canoe from one lake to another) each day.
-Portages range from a few feet to a quarter mile; a “long portage” may extend up to a half mile.
+Most routes involve several portages each day.
+Portages may be a few feet or a quarter mile.
+A “long portage” may be up to a half mile.
 They may take some effort for younger Scouts to do, as they are usually up or down hill to the next lake.
-But … isn’t that what High Adventure trips are all about … Scouts accepting a do-able challenge and then succeeding?
+But … isn’t that what High Adventure trips are all about … Scouts accepting a do-able challenge?

-A travel day usually involves from four to six hours of paddling to get to your next campsite.
-We suggest about every other day be a layover for Scouts on our trips.
+A travel day involves from four to six hours of paddling to the next campsite.
+We suggest having a layover day or two for Scouts on our trips.
 This allows for fishing and exploring without having to take-down and set-up camp.
 Greater distances can be covered by Scouts as there is no gear to carry on portages.
 After a full day on the water, a Scout group can then return to their camp, have dinner, watch the campfire and the stars, and turn in, in true Boy Scout High Adventure fashion.

 Many High Adventure program opportunities exist for experienced, older Scouts and Explorers.
 This is the culmination of all of the things that Scouting should have taught to a boy: character development, citizenship, and personal fitness.

-It is also the ultimate in outdoor experiences; beyond the exciting, but lower keyed summer camp programs.
-Most High adventure trips are expeditions with one or more purposes that involve a week or more in remote outdoor settings.
-Participants of a High Adventure trip should have mastered all of the basic outdoor skills and be ready for an outing that will offer new challenges.
-Adequate personal preparation and conditioning is recommended for all participants of High Adventure trips.
+It is the ultimate in outdoor experiences; beyond summer camp programs.
+Most High adventure canoe trips are expeditions involving a week or more in remote outdoor settings.
+Participants of a High Adventure canoe trip should have mastered all of the basic outdoor skills and be ready for an outing that will offer new challenges.
+Adequate personal preparation and conditioning is recommended for all Boy Scout High Adventure trips.

-“Why should our unit take a High Adventure trip?”
+“Why should our unit take a Boundary Waters High Adventure Canoe Trip?”

 If this question must be asked, the boys in your unit may not be getting everything they can out of the Scouting program.
 The question really should be, “Why aren’t we taking a High Adventure trip every year?”